tidepool-org/docs/datetime/README.md

 - Unix time
 - UTC

+It is also essential for those handling datetimes on diabetes devices for *ingestion* into the Tidepool platform to review the [falsehoods Tidepoolers (want to) believe about diabetes device times](./falsehoods.md 'Falsehoods Tidepoolers (want to) believe about diabetes device times').
+(It is certainly advisable for those handling datetimes on diabetes data in the client(s) to review this list as well, but it isn't quite as essential.)

-In addition to this background vocabulary, here are a few readings and videos that are also well worth study, though maybe not all at once:
+In addition to these prerequisites, here are a few readings and videos that are also well worth study, though maybe not all at once:

 - [Falsehoods programmers believe about time](http://infiniteundo.com/post/25326999628/falsehoods-programmers-believe-about-time 'Falsehoods programmers believe about time')[^a]